-In addition to installing new garage doors, we offer garage door opener repair and installation and are a full-service garage door company that provides garage door service and repair.
+Are you looking for garage door openers and accessories?
+In addition to installing new garage doors, we offer garage door opener repair and installation.
+We are a full-service garage door company that provides garage door service and repair.
 Whether your opener is a LiftMaster, Chamberlain, Genie, Linear, or any other brand–we’ve seen them all and we’ve worked on them all!

 If you need parts for your garage door opener, we can provide those as well!
 We sell and install:

-…and anything else you may need to get your garage door opener up-and-running!
+…and anything else you may need to get your garage door up-and-running!

 Your garage door opener is an essential part of your house and most people use their garage door as their primary entry and exit to their homes!
 This means, when something should go wrong, it can create a major dilemma—from being late for work or a family gathering—to prevent you from leaving in an emergency.
 Most people don’t think about something going wrong, but the truth is, things DO go wrong and you need someone to call in those moments!

 We understand that things don’t always go according to plan—it happens to all of us!
 We are available 24 hours a day, 7 days a week for emergency service and in most instances, we are able to make it to an emergency call within the hour!